scotteza/terraform-scratch/README.md

 ## To create your own Pipeline

-For experimenting with AWS CodePipeline / CodeBuild, you can execute the Terrafom in this repository.
+For experimenting with AWS CodePipeline / CodeBuild, you can execute the Terraform in this repository.

 An OAuth token is required to pull your source code from Github.